schneems/ruby_javascript_data_viz/README.md

     > foo.plotBackgroundColor
     => null

-Some things to note that are different from ruby here, javascript uses `null` instead of `nil`, the hashrocket (`=>` notation will not work in javascript.
-Finally method names are cammel case, which means that rather than seperating method names with underscores like `render_to` we seperate them by changing the case of our variables like `renderTo`.
-This mostly stems from javascripts attempts to minimize size.
+Some things to note that are different from ruby here, javascript uses `null` instead of `nil` and the hashrocket (`=>`) notation will not work in javascript.
+Finally method names are camel case, which means that rather than separating method names with underscores like `render_to` we separate them by changing the case of our variables like `renderTo`.
+This mostly stems from javascript's attempts to minimize size.
 You can name your variables anything you want, but seasoned javascript devs will appreciate it if you use camel case.

 There are a number of options that can be configured, you can see them if you go to [http://www.highcharts.com/demo/pie-basic](http://www.highcharts.com/demo/pie-basic) you can see a demo, you can visit the documentation to see all of the different options available at the [Highcharts reference](http://www.highcharts.com/ref/).
 You can even experiment with options in your browser by viewing the charts in [jsFiddle](http://jsfiddle.net/gh/get/jquery/1.7.2/highslide-software/highcharts.com/tree/master/samples/highcharts/demo/pie-basic/).